TyMill/TyMill/README.md

 🧠 PhD in Biology · Building Scientific Software in Python & Julia
 📘 Author of *Machine Learning Unlocked* (2025)
 🎓 AI trainer and curriculum developer for universities (AI4Uni, 2024–2027)
-🖥️ Currently building a computing cluster with RTX 5090 @ University of Szczecin
+🖥️ Currently building a computing cluster @ University of Szczecin

 ---